tapanhegde26/InfraAsCodeWithTerraformAndAnsible/README.md

 ## Notes:

-* If you are using fresh machine and ansible is newly installed in that machine.
-Then while running ansible command you might face below error
+* If you are using fresh machine and ansible is newly installed in that machine, then while running ansible command you might face below error
      * "ERROR! couldn't resolve module/action 'community.mysql.mysql_user'.
 This often indicates a misspelling, missing collection, or incorrect module path."
      * To resolve this error, you need to install community.mysql from ansible-galaxy collection